ingzkp/kotlinx-serialization-bfl/README.md

         CustomDataStringSurrogate(it.value)
 })
 ```
+This strategy must be explicitly provided when serializing or deserializing the respective type.

 For instances of `CustomData` using types that have no serializer, use `@Contextual`, as in the following example:
 ```kotlin